germanodlf/bacula-zabbix/README.md

 - **Triggers**

   The triggers are configured to identify the host that started the trigger through the variable {HOST.NAME}.
-In the same way as the items the triggers has two types too, the triggers related to backup jobs, and the triggers related to Bacula's processes.
-The triggers that are related to Bacula's processes are described below:
+In the same way as the items, the triggers has two types too.
+The triggers that are related to Bacula's processes:

   - *Bacula Director is DOWN in {HOST.NAME}*: Starts a disaster severity alert when the Bacula Director process goes down
   - *Bacula Storage is DOWN in {HOST.NAME}*: Starts a disaster severity alert when the Bacula Storage process goes down
   - *Bacula File is DOWN in {HOST.NAME}*: Starts a high severity alert when the Bacula File process goes down

-  The triggers that are related to backup jobs are described below:
+  And the triggers that are related to backup jobs:

   - *Backup Full FAIL in {HOST.NAME}*: Starts a high severity alert when a full backup job fails
   - *Backup Differential FAIL in {HOST.NAME}*: Starts a average severity alert when a differential backup job fails